hashicorp/nomad-pack/docs/detailed-usage.md

                 ├── ...files containing pack contents...
 ```

-The contents of the `.nomad/pack` directory are needed for Nomad Pack to work properly, but users will not have to actively manage or change these files.
+The contents of the `.nomad/pack` directory are needed for Nomad Pack to work properly,
+but users must not manually manage or change these files.
+Instead, use the `registry`
+commands.

 ## List

-The `registry list` command lists the packs availible to deploy.
+The `registry list` command lists the packs available to deploy.

 ```
 nomad-pack registry list